-Focused and engaging, this opportunity gives young professionals the chance to give back to the community by advocating for federal legislation that has the potential to improve the lives of millions of women, men, and children.
+Focused and engaging, this opportunity gives young professionals the chance to give back to the community by advocating for federal legislation that has the potential to improve the lives of millions of individuals and families.

-- commitment to the goals and values of NETWORK
+- commitment to the mission, political goals, and values of NETWORK

-- a passion for social and economic justice
+- a passion for social, racial, and economic justice

 - an interest in politics

-- a commitment to anti-racism and dismantling oppressive systems (like sexism, ableism, and classism)
+- a commitment to anti-racism and dismantling oppressive systems (such as — but not limited to — sexism, ableism, and classism, hetero/cissexism, and xenophobia)

 - effective written and oral communications skills